What Is Piston Slap? Here’s What It Is And If You Should Worry

 How Does An Internal Combustion Engine (ICE) Work?

-An internal combustion engine, such as the one found in your car, is a surprisingly simple – yet intricate – device.
+An internal combustion engine, such as the one found in your car, is an extremely simple – yet complex – device.

-Despite numerous advancements, mainly in the fields of power output, fuel economy, and emissions – the vehicular ICE remains essentially the same today as when it was first invented in the 1800s.
+Despite numerous advancements, primarily in the fields of power output, fuel efficiency, and emissions – the vehicular ICE remains essentially the same today as when it was first developed in the 1800s.

-Car engines, known as four-cycle or four-stroke, function distinctively compared to two-cycle/stroke engines typically found on mopeds and gardening devices such as lawnmowers and leaf blowers.
+Car engines, known as four-cycle or four-stroke, function differently compared to two-cycle/stroke engines typically found on mopeds and garden equipment such as lawnmowers and leaf blowers.

 As shown in the video example above, a typical four-cylinder engine is the simplest to visualize the process.